Relationship with Our Customers

 ■CSR Guidelines for Suppliers

 On the basis of procurement policies, we engage in business while pursuing compliance and environmental consciousness in cooperation with our partners.In August 2018, we established the CSR Guidelines for Suppliers, summarizing common items with the aim of enabling our business partners to reflect on their corporate activities from a CSR perspective and take clear actions for further improvement.
-We have prepared Japanese, English, and Chinese versions and have distributed them to global suppliers.
+In November 2021, we revised some of the contents of this guideline in light of the increasing importance of human rights issues.
+We have prepared and distributed Japanese, English, and Chinese versions to global suppliers.
+We also would like to ask global suppliers for their understanding and compliance with the guideline.
+In order to confirm suppliers’ compliance with the guideline, we request them to submit a supplier commitment of this guideline with a signature of the responsible person.

 ■Green Procurement Activities